PaulSchiretz/pgl-backup/CONTRIBUTING.md

 If you have an idea for a new feature or an improvement to an existing one, feel free to open an issue to start a discussion.

+## A Note on Dependencies

+This project aims to have as few external dependencies as possible, relying on the Go standard library wherever practical.
+Third-party packages are generally not appreciated unless they provide a significant, unique benefit that is not feasible to implement directly.

+If you believe a new dependency is necessary, please open an issue to discuss it *before* submitting a pull request.
+This helps ensure that any additions align with the project's philosophy of simplicity and robustness.

 ## Submitting Pull Requests

 1. Fork the repository.